 JetBrains Rider lets you run code in any of the supported languages.
-Each time you execute code in JetBrains Rider, you are using a specific run/debug configuration, which defines what part of your solution is executed and what parameters and environment are used.
+Each time you execute code in JetBrains Rider, you are using a specific run/debug configuration, which defines what part of your solution is executed and which parameters and environment to use.

-Thus, you can execute a single static method, start a multiple-project application, run a unit test, execute your code on a web server, and more — all with different types of JetBrains Rider's run/debug configurations.
+Thus, you can execute a single static method, start an application, run a unit test, execute your code on a web server, debug multi-process environment, and more — all with different types of run/debug configurations.

 You can execute each of the configurations in two ways: